Norsillmy Taha: International career

+In May 1994, Norsillmy travelled to Kuala Lumpur with the Brunei under-19s for the 1994 AFC Youth Championship qualifying group matches and managed to score against Singapore.

-Norsillmy made his international debut for the Brunei national team on 2 August 1999 against Cambodia in a 3-3 draw at the 20th SEA Games hosted by his home country.
+Norsillmy made his international debut for the Brunei national team on 2 August 1999 against Cambodia in a 3–3 draw at the 20th SEA Games hosted by his home country.
 He gained 14 caps for the Wasps, his final tournament being the 2004 AFC Asian Cup qualification games against Maldives and Myanmar in March 2003.